 Sue Lewis has worked in journalism for over 30 years including spells in Cardiff and London ending her career as the editor of the Tivy-Side in Cardigan.
-A fervent campaigner on local issues, she now works at Cardigan Castle.
-She was a member of the building preservation trust which raised £12m to restore the castle which resulted in a national award.
+A fervent campaigner on local issues, she was a member of the building preservation trust which raised £12m to restore the Cardidgan Castle which resulted in a national award.
 Her interests include theatre, local politics, literature, heritage, the environment and community.
-She is a community councillor in Aberporth and is also a school governor as well as sitting on the board of Small World Theatre.
+She is a community councillor in Aberporth and a school governor as well as sitting on the board of Small World Theatre.

 Her favourite reading material (at the moment!) is political biographies and diaries plus she is a fervent borrower of books from Cardigan Library.

 Richard Lewis Davies